Public weather forecast bulletins

 * The numbers provide a description of the forecast text

 - This text is called the “title block”.
-It indicates the forecast area, the date & the time for which the forecast is.
-It also indicates when the next forecast will be issued.
+It indicates the forecast geographic area, the issue date & and the time for which the of the forecast is and the periods for which the forecast is valid.
+It also indicates when the next forecast will be issued. (same for the extended forecast 1.)

 - The forecast region name(s) is the full name of the region(s) or metropolitan area(s) for which the forecast is issued.